microsoft/msticpy/docs/source/data_acquisition/DataProv-MSDefender.rst

 When you connect, the authentication flow will:

 1. Contact your Microsoft Entra ID tenant
-2. Detect that your user account is federated
+2. If your account uses federated authentication, automatically redirect to your organization's identity provider
-3. Automatically redirect to your organization's configured identity provider
+3. Prompt for user credentials and any required MFA
-4. Return to Entra ID after successful authentication with your IdP
+4. Return to Entra ID after successful authentication
 5. Issue the token needed to access MS Defender APIs

-**Federated Authentication with Multiple Tenants**
+**Delegated Authentication with Multiple Tenants**

-If you work with multiple tenants that use federated authentication:
+If you work with multiple tenants:

 .. code:: yaml